whatsmate/whatsmate.github.io/_posts/2022-06-21-send-telegram-audio-bash-shell-script.md

 This article shows you how to send an audio file (e.g. an MP3 file) to a registered Telegram user from a bash shell script.

-Before the recipient can receive your Telegram message, she MUST register with the WhatsMate Telegram Gateway.
-Instructions are available on the [official site](https://www.whatsmate.net/telegram-gateway-api.html). <span style="color:red">*Unregistered users will never receive messages from the Gateway.*</span>

 To send a Telegram message containing an audio file from a bash shell script, do this: